open-eid/SiVa/docs/siva3/qa_strategy.md

 Regression testing will consist of two parts:
 Running all automated tests (unit, integration and system tests) Manual testing of the areas that are not covered by automatic tests based on the regression test checklist

+**Performance testing**

+The scope of the load testing is to determine the throughput capabilities of a single SiVa node and how it handles requests under increasing load.
+Gatling is used for load testing and the tests can be found in [SiVa-perftests GitHub page](https://github.com/open-eid/SiVa-perftests/tree/master).